DetachHead/basedpyright/docs/configuration.md

 ### Type Check Rule Overrides

 The following settings allow more fine grained control over the **typeCheckingMode**.
 Unless otherwise specified, each diagnostic setting can specify a boolean value (`false` indicating that no error is generated and `true` indicating that an error is generated).
-Alternatively, a string value of `"none"`, `"warning"`, `"information"`, or `"error"` can be used to specify the diagnostic level.
+Alternatively, a string value of `"none"`, `"hint"`, `"warning"`, `"information"`, or `"error"` can be used to specify the diagnostic level. [see above for more information](#diagnostic-categories)

 - <a name="reportGeneralTypeIssues"></a> **reportGeneralTypeIssues** [boolean or string, optional]: Generate or suppress diagnostics for general type inconsistencies, unsupported operations, argument/parameter mismatches, etc. This covers all of the basic type-checking rules not covered by other rules.
 It does not include syntax errors.